-We are primarily exposed to interest rate risk from variable rate borrowings under our 2017 Credit Facility, and to a lesser extent, from our cash position.
+We are primarily exposed to interest rate risk from variable rate borrowings under our Amended Credit Facility, and to a lesser extent, from our cash position.
 We do not enter into investments for trading or speculative purposes and have not used any derivative financial instruments to manage our interest rate risk exposure.
 We have not been exposed to, nor do we anticipate being exposed to, material risks due to changes in interest rates.
-A hypothetical 10% increase in our borrowing rates would not have a material impact on interest expense on our principal balances as of March 31, 2018 and December 31, 2017.
+A hypothetical 10% increase in our borrowing rates would not have a material impact on interest expense on our principal balances as of September 30, 2018 and December 31, 2017.
+A hypothetical 10% change in interest rates would not have a material impact on interest income on our cash and cash equivalent balances as of September 30, 2018 and December 31, 2017.